ElectricRCAircraftGuy/eRCaGuy_hello_world/stack_exchange/GitHub_fork_a_wiki_repo.md

 In my answer below, I will cover forking 1, 2, and 4 above in 3 separate ways:
 1. [most common] How to fork the _"main git repository"_ and its _"accompanying wiki git repository"_.
 1. How to copy an _"accompanying wiki git repository"_ into a new _"main git repository"_ to create a _"main git repository which is used as a wiki"_.
-1. How to fork an _"accompanying wiki git repository"_ into the _"accompanying wiki git repository"_ of a new, empty _"main git repository"_.
+1. How to fork an _"accompanying wiki git repository"_ into the _"accompanying wiki git repository"_ of any other _"main git repository"_.

 Here we go: